lannoyma/henallux-python/README.md

 ## Developpement:
 Currently it's possible to start a new game and to move each smiley.
 Forbidden moves are already taken into account.
+Moves can be performed through the UI or by pressing keyboard arrows.

 For the moment no database is plugged to the application, state of the game is stored in session.
 Next step: database